cyclr/docs/pages/v2/05-application-connectors/authentication/mpower-beverage.md

 sidebar: cyclr_sidebar
 permalink: mpower-beverage-connector
 tags: [connector]
-linkedpage: true
 ---
 {::options parse_block_html="true" /}
 <section class="card">

 ## mPower Beverage setup

-### Get authentication details

-To authenticate your connector, you need to get the authentication details.
+To authenticate your connector, you need to get the API key from your mPower Beverage account.

+For more information on how to get your API key, contact mPower Beverage.

 Contact mPower to get you API key to authenticate.